-The Florida Chapter anticipates an exceptional 2016 Awards Program and encourages all Florida Licensed Landscape Architects and students enrolled in a Landscape Architecture program at one of Florida's Colleges or Universities to submit a project for consideration
+The Florida Chapter anticipates an exceptional 2016 Awards Program and encourages all Florida Landscape Architects and students enrolled in a Landscape Architecture program at one of Florida's Colleges or Universities to submit a project for consideration.

 The Florida Chapter of the American Society of Landscape Architects announces its 2016 Design Awards Program.
 This program encourages the advancement, expansion, and recognition of the Landscape Architecture profession.
 As Landscape Architects, let us honor projects that blend environmental and artistic principles, emphasizing beauty, function, and the environment.
 These are the works of excellence that represent the value inherent to Landscape Architecture.

 While the projects may have been executed anywhere in the world, all projects shall be landscape architectural works executed by Florida Landscape Architects, with a principal practice in Florida.
 Florida Landscape Architects with a principal practice in another state may submit landscape architectural works; however, they must be works executed in Florida or Puerto Rico.

 For Directions and to Apply, PLEASE CLICK HERE!

 Student Chapter ASLA Members' fee: $15 per entry